sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 where |Yb_k| is a group mean.
 In our example, |Yb_k| would be the average mood change experienced by those people given the *k*-th drug.
-So, instead of comparing individuals to the average of all people in the experiment, we’re only comparing them to those people in the the same group.
-As a consequence, you’d expect the value of |SS_w| to be smaller than the total sum of squares, because it’s completely ignoring any group differences, i.e., whether the drugs will have different effects on people’s moods.
+So, instead of comparing individuals to the average of all people in the experiment, we are only comparing them to those people in the the same group.
+As a consequence, you would expect the value of |SS_w| to be smaller than the total sum of squares, because it is completely ignoring any group differences, i.e., whether the drugs will have different effects on people’s moods.

 Next, we can define a third notion of variation which captures *only*